 Remember that, especially for buildings with ample roof space, a panel’s peak efficiency is not the primary consideration for most solar system owners-to-be.
 Unless there are no budgetary constraints, it is more important to consider the system as a whole, balancing price with quality.
 In some cases, a high peak efficiency can act as a sales point, and proof that the product is ‘high-tech’ or cutting edge and therefore deserving of a higher price tag.
-For the budget-conscious, however, the number to look at would be dollar per watt for the entire installed system.
+For the budget-conscious, however, the number to look at would be the dollar per watt for the entire installed system.

-In the end, the cost and performance of your system will depend not only on the panels you use, but also your solar inverter, your installer’s labour costs, and the orientation of your home’s roof and tilt angle of your panels.
+In the end, the cost and performance of your system will depend not only on the panels you use, but also on your solar inverter, your installer’s labour costs, and the orientation of your home’s roof and the tilt angle of your panels.

 Looking beyond the module and its efficiency: The importance of the company behind the product

-Although quality technology is important in selection of solar panels, it is also critical to keep in mind that both monocrystalline and polycrystalline silicon solar cells are proven technologies, and one should not automatically be considered better than the other.
-Manufacturing equipment for silicon wafers is now more readily available now than it ever has been in the past, however, so panels are relatively easy for companies to manufacture.
+Although quality technology is important in the selection of solar panels, it is also critical to keep in mind that both monocrystalline and polycrystalline silicon solar cells are proven technologies, and one should not automatically be considered better than the other.
+Manufacturing equipment for silicon wafers is now more readily available than it ever has been in the past, however, so panels are relatively easy for companies to manufacture.
 A key differentiating factor between the quality manufacturers and the bottom-line ones is whether the company in question invests in research and development (R&D).
-R&D investment by a manufacturer is usually indicative of the company’s commitment to creating innovative and quality products, but it also shows that the company is planning to be in the game for the long-term, and is not a fly-by-night operator.
+R&D investment by a manufacturer is usually indicative of the company’s commitment to creating innovative and quality products, but it also shows that the company is planning to be in the game for the long term, and is not a fly-by-night operator.

 (Read more: Questions to ask your solar panel manufacturer.)

 - Can I add more panels to my existing solar system? - 8 August, 2023